COMPUTING AT CHRISTOPHER PICKERING

 ‘Computing is not about computers anymore.
 It is about living.’
 Nicholas Negroponte

 Pupils at Christopher Pickering Primary school, have the right to have rich, deep learning experiences that balance all the aspects of computing.
 We believe that computing is an essential part of the curriculum; a subject that not only stands alone, but is woven into all lessons and an integral part of all learning.
 We aim to give our pupils the life-skills that will enable them to embrace and utilise new technology in a social responsible and safe way in order to flourish.
 Our aim is that by the end of KS2, children will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).

 To ensure high standards of teaching and learning are embedded within computing at Christopher Pickering, we implement a curriculum that is progressive throughout the whole school.
-We have also tailored our curriculum so that the three main areas in computing (computer science, information technology and digital literacy) are developed and prior knowledge is reinforced in order to build up the children’s understanding in these key areas.
-Computing is taught within termly topics, focusing on knowledge and skills stated in the National Curriculum.
+Through Purple Mash, we teach stand-alone computing lessons weekly and incorporate aspects of our topic, when appropriate.
+Children are exposed to lessons in: Coding, Internet and Email, Spreadsheets, Databases and Graphs and Internet Safety.
 At Christopher Pickering, we ensure that computing is taught with equal importance to that of the core subjects.